With Red Dead Redemption 2 out of the way, we can now start thinking about the inevitable game in the Grand Theft Auto franchise: GTA 6.

-Grand Theft Auto 5 has been one of the most successful game releases in the world and even though we're still enjoying GTA Online, it's now been around five years since we were last let loose in a new Rockstar city and we're starting to curious about where we might go next.
+How can we be so confident about Rockstar's next move?
+Grand Theft Auto 5 has been one of the most successful game releases in the world and even though we're still enjoying GTA Online, it's now been nearly six years since launch which means a new one is only a few years (or less) away.

-All we know at the moment is that we won't see GTA 6 in 2019.
+What we can say for certain is that we won't see a GTA 6 release date in 2019, so don't get your hopes up.
 After a hoax release date in some fake pop-up ads spread across the internet, Rockstar came out to inform us that we wouldn't be seeing the game during the next year.
-And there was us with our hopes up.

 Check out our video below on GTA VI: predictions on characters, locations, story and GTA Online.